Best Practices for Indoor Air Quality Monitoring

 Burning tobacco products

-Irritating to eyes, nose, throat, pneumonia, bronchitis, increased risk of lung cancer
+Irritation, pneumonia, bronchitis, increased lung cancer risk

 Lead particles